Local Control Funding Formula 2015 SSPI Letter

 We hope this information is of assistance in developing, adopting, and reviewing district LCAPs and Annual Updates.

-If you have any further questions, please contact Jeff Breshears, Administrator, Local Agency Systems Support, by phone at 916-319-0303 or by e-mail at JBreshears@cde.ca.gov.
+If you have any further questions, please contact Jeff Breshears, Administrator, Local Agency and Support Office, by phone at 916-319-0303 or by e-mail at JBreshears@cde.ca.gov.